Pepe (PEPE) Price Analysis

 Key Points:

-- Key support held, indicating accumulation by large holders.
+- Whale activity at support levels hints at accumulation by large holders.

 PEPE Drops Nearly 2% as Memecoins Struggle, Late-Session Bounce Hints at Buyer Support